-Figure 29: Map showing boundaries of proposed Cambridge Biomedical Campus allocations adn area of amjor change.
+Figure 28: Map showing proposed Biomedical Campus allocations and Area of Major Change

 This policy will guide the continued development and evolution of the Cambridge Biomedical Campus.

 The Greater Cambridge Local Plan will support development on the Cambridge Biomedical Campus to meet local, regional or national health care needs or for biomedical and biotechnology research and development activities, related higher education and sui generis medical research institutes, associated support activities to meet the needs of employees and visitors, and residential uses where it would provide affordable and key worker homes for campus employees.